You can choose to scroll through each topic on this page, or you may click individual topics directly below.

 - Sites where members share their processes and commonly used forms with other staff and faculty.

 Microsoft SharePoint supports the latest version of several commonly used web browsers, including Internet Explorer, Google Chrome, Mozilla Firefox, Apple Safari, and Microsoft Edge.
 However, certain web browsers can cause some functionality to be downgraded, limited, or available only through alternative steps.
-For example, Microsoft Edge currently does not support certain operations such as drag‑and‑drop editing, but it will in the future.

 What is my role as a team site owner?